-Planning to be in Mexico this year?
+Planning to be in Mexico this year or next?
 If so, this Mexico City Markets and Culinary Tour could well be the highlight of your visit, especially if you’re a foodie and/or a cook.
 The creator of Inside Route tours and a popular chef and cooking teacher at Casa de Cocinas in San Miguel de Allende, Michael Coon is famous for his culinary-focused expeditions.

 His close relationships with top restaurant chefs around the world, and long dedication to the traditional ingredients, the marketplaces and the recipes of Mexico, are among the unique elements of his lively tours.
 Coon also works with the excellent Culinarian Expeditions tour company, which offers culturally immersive, food-related tours both in Mexico and in Italy.

 A few highlights of Mexico City Markets and Culinary Tour: